Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

 ---
 title: "Configuring Quota Notifications to an Administrative Account in Qumulo Alerts"
-summary: "This section explains how to configure Qumulo Alerts to send quota notifications from a Qumulo Core cluster to an administrative account."
+summary: "This section explains how to configure Qumulo Alerts to send quota notifications from a Qumulo cluster to an administrative account."
 permalink: /qumulo-alerts-guide/configuring-notifications/quotas-to-admins.html
 sidebar: qumulo_alerts_guide_sidebar
 keywords: Qumulo_Alerts, quota, quotas, notification, configure, configuration